You are a doctor working in an inner-city paediatric emergency department in Europe.

 How can I assess malnutrition in the ED?

 You can consult the RCPCH guidelines.
-Height, weight and head circumference should be measured as you would do routinely.
-If malnutrition is then suspected, mid-upper arm circumference should also be measured and compared with age-related norms.
-The child should be examined for evidence of anaemia and vitamin deficiency (including scurvy, thiamine and Vitamin D deficiency).
+Height, weight, and head circumference should be measured as you would routinely.
+If malnutrition is suspected, mid-upper arm circumference should also be measured and compared with age-related norms.
+The child should be examined for evidence of anaemia and vitamin deficiency (including scurvy, thiamine, and Vitamin D deficiency).

 Take a good dietary history.
-Ask about past diet (at home, in transit and in refugee camps) and current diet.
-Governmental asylum support can be meagre and families may be dependent on food banks.
-Available foods in your country may differ greatly from that which the family is used to.
+Ask about past diet (at home, in transit, and in refugee camps) and current diet.
+Governmental asylum support can be meagre, and families may be dependent on food banks.
+Available foods in your country may differ greatly from those the family is used to.
 Many families are placed in hotels and hostels with limited cooking facilities.

 If you have concerns about a child’s nutrition, follow-up should be arranged with the GP +/- the health visitor.